Key Annual Report

 CHIA collects annual commercial health insurance premiums data from health care payers, allowing for insights into the costs borne by both Massachusetts employers and employees.
 CHIA also monitors high-deductible health plan enrollment and consumer cost-sharing over time.
 These measures are reported in CHIA's Annual Report on the Performance of the Massachusetts Health Care System.

 Commercial insurance premiums are costs borne by individuals and employers.
-In Massachusetts, 93.7% of the commercial market is enrolled in employer-sponsored insurance, where both the employer and the employee make premium contributions to a commercial payer for an employee’s health plan.
-Health care payers use the premiums to pay for their member’s medical expenses.
+In Massachusetts, 91.9% of the commercial market is enrolled in employer-sponsored insurance, where both the employer and the employee make premium contributions to a commercial payer for an employee’s health plan.
+Health care payers use the premiums to pay for their members' medical expenses.
 Payers also retain a portion of the premium to cover administrative expenses, reserves, commissions, contributions to surpluses and profits, premium taxes, and medical management expenses.

 Commercial insurance member cost-sharing includes all medical expenses allowed under a member’s plan but not paid for by the payer, employer, or state cost-sharing reduction (CSR) subsidies (i.e., deductibles, copays, and coinsurance).
 CHIA reports on member cost-sharing by market sector, product type (HMO, PPO, POS), funding type, and benefit design type (HDHP, tiered network, limited network).